 Looking for a penguin drawing easy enough for kinders to take on?
-I recommend this profile view as it works with just some very basic shapes.
+Try this profile view as it works with just some very basic shapes.

 When kinder and first graders are first learning how to draw, the shapes need to be really simple, as in “draw an upside down U”.
 Or “make a large J”.
 In the beginning, it’s all about mastering shapes.

 A helpful tip?
 Do fold the paper twice to get the center guidelines shown with the dashed lines.
 They really help students gauge the center of the paper, instead of just guessing.

 Use the Button below to Download a PDF Tutorial

 Materials for How to Draw an Easy Penguin

 - Pencil.
 The Ticonderoga brand are the most reliable, make nice dark lines when you need them, and are the easiest to erase.
 Buying the pre-sharpened ones will save busy teachers a lot of time.

 - Eraser.
 Large ones you can hold in your hand do a much better job than just the pencil tip erasers, especially when erasing leftover pencil lines after tracing.